-- Enter the number of Iterations per increment as 6 - Enter the Maximum time steps or increments as 100 - Click the OK button to finish.
+number of Iterations per increment is set to 4

+- Leave the Maximum time steps or increments set to 0 - Click the OK button to finish.

 Note.
-A nonlinear contact analysis performs best when a small amount of load (0.001 of the load in this example) is applied to the model initially.
+A nonlinear contact analysis performs best when a small amount of load (0.1 of the load in this example is applied to the model initially (although sometimes even smaller amounts of 0.001 may be required in some situations).
 Thereafter, once the results for a load increment have been obtained the load factor for the next increment is automatically adjusted by LUSAS based upon the number of iterations taken for the previous load increment to converge.
 After a number of such iterations the loading will be progressively applied to the model until the total load factor is reached.